 You may wonder if there’s any benefit to cooking dried beans versus buying cans of beans.
 The three biggest reasons are:

 - Dry beans are cheaper.
-Regardless of what type of dry bean you cook (i.e. pinto beans, chickpeas, black beans, kidney beans, red beans, lime beans, cannellini, etc), it’s cheaper to cook your dry beans than it is to buy canned.
-(Here’s the cost breakdown, if you want to nerd out on the math.)
+Regardless of what type of dry beans you cook (i.e. pinto beans, chickpeas, black beans, kidney beans, red beans, lima beans, cannellini, etc.), it’s cheaper to cook your dry beans than it is to buy canned.
+(Here’s the cost breakdown if you want to nerd out on the math.)

 - Dried beans are easier to digest.
 Starting with dried beans gives you the flexibility to soak, cook them slowly, and add other ingredients to counteract the negative side effects that canned beans can cause.
 Read on for my easy method for soaking beans and tricks for de-gassing beans.

 - Dried beans are less popular.
 Remember the year when grocery store shelves were empty?
 Canned beans were quick to disappear, but dried beans still hung around.
 Why?
-Because most people don’t know how to cook them.
-Plus, if you ever want to grow your beans, your “fruit” is the dry bean itself.
+Because most people don’t know how to cook beans.

-- Dry beans last forever.
+- Bonus: Dry beans last forever.
+They’re the perfect pantry staple!
 Unofficially, dry beans will last indefinitely if they’re stored properly.
 Think of an airtight container in a cool, dry spot.
 (I use 5-gallon food-grade buckets with gamma lids.
 The cheapest buckets are at Tractor Supply for $5.
 These are the lids I bought, but there might be some in multi-packs for a better price per lid.)

 In the most basic of recipes for cooking beans, you only need two ingredients: